cran-task-views/ReproducibleResearch/ReproducibleResearch.md

 - `r pkg("checkpoint")`: Allows you to install packages as they existed on CRAN on a specific snapshot date as if you had a CRAN time machine.
+- `r pkg("dateback")`: Works like a virtual CRAN snapshot for source packages.
+  It automatically downloads and installs 'tar.gz' files with dependencies, all of which were available on a specific day.
 - `r pkg("groundhog")`: Make R scripts that rely on packages reproducible, by ensuring that every time a given script is run, the same version of the used packages are loaded.